enardanlfrdeitptrues

 • Access to the private home of the Chief of the tribe and an opportunity to have a dialogue.

-• The possibility to experience their way of life, including the use of the bow and arrow.
+• The possibility to experience the way of life of Veddas in Sri Lanka , including the use of the bow and arrow.

-• Unique photo opportunities that will be the envy of your friends.
+• Unique photo opportunities with the Vedda community.

-• An excellent community-based tour in which you will indirectly contribute to the welfare of the indigenous community of Veddas
+• This is an excellent community-based , Sri Lanka ecotourism experience in which you will directly contribute to the welfare of the indigenous community of Veddas

 waddha 685 457 72